innovationgarage/innovationgarage.github.io/README.md

 <img align="right" width="150" src="cathedral.PNG">

 ### [Arctic Cathedral](https://github.com/innovationgarage/ishavskatedralen)
-Replica of Tromso's Arctic Cathedral with leds and wifi capabilities
+Replica of Tromso's Arctic Cathedral with leds and wifi capabilities.
+Has 11 columns of lights and runs a real recording of an aurora.
+The final purpose of the project is to replicate the local sky in Tromso in realtime anywhere in the world, but this part has not been implemented yet.

 <img align="right" width="150" src="LabelV.jpg">